 “I told the doctor I can only do one thing at a time,” she said.
 “I had a date in mind after treatment to do it, but for me, it was more important to deal with the cancer first.
 A knee isn’t life threatening!”

-In November 2022 — just a month after her last radiation treatment — she had her knee surgery.
-Again, Laughlin said her surgeon, nurses and staff were top notch.
+In November 2022 — just a month after her last radiation treatment — she had her knee surgery with Dr. Marcus Cook, team doctor for the Charlotte Hornets who also treats everyday patients at Novant Health Orthopedics and Sports Medicine - Eastover.
+Again, Laughlin said Coo, the nurses and staff were top notch.
 As is natural, Laughlin compared her two medical procedures, and which was more taxing.
 While she said the knee surgery and recovery was more painful, the cancer treatment was the hardest mentally.

 “In the scheme of things though, I feel like getting through cancer made me stronger,” she said.
 “After cancer, I can do anything!”